Support Guide

 - Publish: Go to the Publish page to scan your repo and update module definitions.

-- Refining with Jules: You can use the AI agent (if your API key is configured) to help debug or improve module code before publishing updates.
+- Refining with Jules: You can use the AI agent (if your Jules API key is configured) to help debug or improve module code before publishing updates.

 5. Troubleshooting Workflow